 Field Set Setup Script

 This release of SuiteCommerce Advanced includes a new field set named Items Searcher.
 This field set is required for use with Quotes.
-See Import Field Sets for details.
+See Set Up Initial Field Sets for details.

 This release of SuiteCommerce Advanced includes an update to the code and design of the website header.
 These changes alter the appearance and behavior of the website header.